Using Water Bottles, Hydration Systems, Purification, and More

-- Using athletic drink mix to add some taste to the water, and to replace some electrolytes.
+- Use an athletic drink mix to add some taste to the water and to replace some electrolytes.

 Staying healthy while hiking means drinking water frequently in order to maintain hydration.
 By using the above ideas, hikers can maintain proper hydration.